Outer Banks Lighthouses by 4x4: Beach-Drive Photography Guide

 Cape Hatteras Lighthouse — Buxton

 The tallest brick lighthouse in North America and arguably the most iconic structure on the OBX.
 The black-and-white spiral ‘barber pole’ pattern is unmistakable.
-Climb it for a fee April–October.
-From the 4×4 angle: drive south from Ramp 44 to Cape Point, look back toward the lighthouse, and you’ll get the classic sand-and-tower composition.
+It’s closed for climbing through at least the end of 2026 for restoration, though the grounds remain open.
+From the 4x4 angle: drive south from Ramp 44 to Cape Point, look back toward the lighthouse, and you’ll get the classic sand-and-tower composition.
 Or shoot from the beach at sunrise from Ramp 43 with the lighthouse silhouetted to the east.

 Ocracoke Lighthouse — Ocracoke Village